Two weeks island hopping cruise

 Without the need to pack and repack you can discover most of the Cyclades Islands on a private charter sailing boat or catamaran charter.

-Peek into all the ancient ruins you can, swim from the boat in secluded coves, discover the stars, discover touristic or more isolated isles, and visit a different restaurant each night(if there is one!).
+Peek into all the ancient ruins you can, swim from the boat in secluded coves, discover the stars, looking out over the water, discover touristic or more isolated isles, and visit a different restaurant each night(if there is one!).

 You’ll get a good sense of why Greece is beloved by so many travelers and much more.